specklesystems/speckle-docs-OLD/dev/quickstart.md

 Currently, we have four Connectors within Speckle Sharp: Dynamo, Grasshopper, Revit, and Rhino.
 The Connectors are what free your data from their source applications and allow you to access them from wherever you need them.
 They provide simple and intuitive user interfaces for selecting, sending, and receiving data to and from your Server.

 ### Installation

 You can install release builds of the Connectors from the [Speckle Manager](#manager) or you can debug them locally by cloning [the repo](https://github.com/specklesystems/speckle-sharp).
 Instructions for building and debugging each of the Connectors can be found in the [Dev Docs](/dev/speckle-sharp/connectors).

 ## Conclusion

 That's all, folks!
 Your lighting fast introduction to Speckle is now complete.
-There's plenty more to see in the Dev Docs and the Deep Dives, so have a browse if you want more information.
-If you have any questions, feedback, or ideas, join us on [the forum](https://discourse.speckle.works/) and start a discussion!
+There's plenty more to see in the Dev Docs, so have a browse if you want more information.
+If you have any questions, feedback, or ideas, join us on [the forum](https://speckle.community/) and start a discussion!